MrMugame/InstantTwitch/README.md

 ## Building

-You can build this extension with the command below, the extension is put into the `dist` folder, from where it can be imported into chrome
+You can build this extension with the command below, the extension is put into the `dist` folder from where it can be imported into chrome

 ```
 npm run build